The 10 Biggest Ketogenic Diet Mistakes

 Not Enough Calories/Fats

 One of the most common ketogenic diet mistakes I come across is that people simply do not eat enough calories, especially from healthy fats.
-While fasting and calorie restriction have their place, prolonged calorie restriction can actually be very stressful on the body and lead to many negative effects, most notably lethargy, adrenal and thyroid problems.
+While fasting and calorie restriction have their place, the prolonged calorie restriction can actually be very stressful on the body and lead to many negative effects, most notably lethargy, and adrenal and thyroid problems.

-Most people do great with reducing carbs and sugars in the diet, but are hesitant to increase their fat intake to 70-80% of their total calorie intake.
+Most people do great with reducing carbs and sugars in the diet but are hesitant to increase their fat intake to 70-80% of their total calorie intake.
 Part of this has to do with the demonization of cholesterol and saturated fats in the 80’s and 90’s, and even to an extent still today.
 There were some questionable biases present in these original studies and more recent evidence actually shows that low-carb, high-fat nutrition plans are much more effective for health than low-fat diets are (1, 2).

 Be generous with your fat intake.
 Healthy fats should comprise a major portion of every meal you eat so that your body can take those and turn them into ketones for energy.
 If you are feeling hungry after meals, increase fat intake.
 If you notice you are overly full or notice a lot of digestive upset, you likely have overeaten.